clicktostart/introduction-to-python/human-input.md

 ## Exercises

 1. Create a variable called `age` and prompt the user for theirs.
-Convert that age into an integer \(recall you can assign a variable a new value with its current one\).
-Multiply that age by 3 and print the result.
+Convert `age` into an integer, multiply it by 3 and print the result.
-2. Create a python script called `rectangle_perimeter.py`, it asks the user for the rectangle's length and width and print the perimeter.
+2. Create a python script called `rectangle_perimeter.py`, it asks the user for the rectangle's `length` and `width` and print the perimeter.